-Perhaps the most significant moment in the brand’s watchmaking history though came in 2006, when Richemont acquired Minerva – first founded back in 1859 – as a subsidiary of Montblanc.
+Perhaps the most significant moment in the brand’s watchmaking history came in 2006, when Richemont acquired Minerva – first founded in 1859 – as a subsidiary of Montblanc.
 This allowed Montblanc to effectively short-cut horological history, thanks to Minerva’s reputation for high-end watchmaking.

 That renown was reinforced this year, with Minerva coming up with a remarkable chronograph with no pushers, also available in the company’s signature ‘lime gold’ – gold with a greenish tinge.